PoetryDCReid

 a vagina-darkened sky, green message

 trails from the Earthen garden.
-No trees left.
+No trees

 It was well into the fire of Marxists and